 The swap meet has all the more a fair sort environment with food trucks and merchants.

 Stop by and pick out the juiciest and the reddest apples to take back home.
-The admission here is free of cost.
+Admission here is free of cost.

 6. The Historic Artcraft Theater

 Watch an exemplary film on a Friday or Saturday night at the Historic Artcraft Theater.
-They show family well-disposed motion pictures.
+They show families well-disposed motion pictures.

 They also offer art for the children, like face paintings and paint tattoos.
 Ticket per person ranges from $3-$5.